jina-ai/docs/chapters/project_guide.rst

 .. note:: This guide expects you have a basic understanding of Jina.
 If you do not have that yet, please read `Jina 101 <http://101.jina.ai>`_ first.

 If you plan on developing applications with Jina, this guide explains best practices for managing your application working space.
-It explains recommended folder structure and best practices making your work reproducible.
+It explains recommended folder structure and best practices to make your work reproducible for the community.

 .. contents:: Table of Contents